Capture of Pensacola

 Historical context

-France supports Spain's attempt to recover its former Italian possessions, but soon finds itself allied against Spain.
-In America, French authorities in Louisiana take local initiative to attack the Spanish and secure the Gulf coast.
+France supported Spain's attempt to recover its former Italian possessions, but soon found itself allied against Spain.
+In America, French authorities in Louisiana took the local initiative to attack the Spanish to secure the Gulf coast.
+News of France's declaration of war on Spain reached Louisiana on 19 April 1719; Bienville received orders to take Pensacola from Fort Louis de la Mobile with about 800 embarked soldiers and 400 allied Native Americans.

 Tactics